MicrosoftDocs/architecture-center/docs/reference-architectures/data/enterprise-bi-sqldw.md

 **Scenario**: An organization has a large OLTP data set stored in a SQL Server database on premises.
 The organization wants to use SQL Data Warehouse to perform analysis using Power BI.

 This reference architecture is designed for one-time or on-demand jobs.
 If you need to move data on a continuing basis (hourly or daily), we recommend using Azure Data Factory to define an automated workflow.
+For a reference architecture that uses Data Factory, see [Automated enterprise BI with SQL Data Warehouse and Azure Data Factory](./enterprise-bi-adf.md).

 ## Architecture